 Leveraging neural network for clinical trials

-Improving communication among the staff and patients
+Improving communication between healthcare professionals and patients

 There are always more ill people than doctors to take care of them.
 The biggest challenge for healthcare is the lack of time.
-If we run out of time even for the diagnosis processes, we can’t even think of soft skills and manners such as well-thought communication.
+If we run out of time even for the diagnosis processes, we can’t even think of soft skills and manners such as well-thought-out communication.
 The studies have shown that the main complaint among patients is the low standard of client service.

 Examples of Generative AI in healthcare

-In research, on the other hand, generative AI helps researchers use to develop and test new treatments by generating synthetic patient data.
+In research, on the other hand, Gen AI helps researchers use to develop and test new treatments by generating synthetic patient data.
 This allows for innovation without the worry of patient data privacy issues.
 It’s like having a never-ending, privacy-compliant data source at their disposal.

 And let’s not forget about drug discovery.
-Generative AI can simulate how new drugs will interact with the human body, predicting their effectiveness and potential side effects.
+Gen AI can simulate how new drugs will interact with the human body, predicting their effectiveness and potential side effects.
 This accelerates the development process, bringing new, life-saving medications to market faster.